Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Vision Language Models (VLMs)

-Building on scene tagging, recent efforts have advanced toward the intermediate-level task of \textit{scene captioning}, which bridges perception and language by generating open-form descriptions. \textit{Scene captioning} generates concise natural language descriptions of visible elements.
-Zarzà et al.~\cite{de2023llm} propose a framework using structured inputs with principal component analysis, and adopt Llama2-13B with CoT and CP to assess the risks in a scenario, suggesting driving adaptations.
+Building on scene tagging, recent efforts have advanced toward the intermediate-level task of \textit{scene captioning}, which bridges perception and language by generating open-form descriptions.
+Scene captioning generates concise natural language descriptions of visible elements.
+Zarzà et al.~\cite{de2023llm} propose a framework using structured inputs with principal component analysis, and adopt Llama2-13B with \gls{cot} and \gls{cp} to assess the risks in a scenario, suggesting driving adaptations.
 They test their framework with the FARS dataset\footnote{\url{https://www.nhtsa.gov/research-data/fatality-analysis-reporting-system-fars}}.
-Additionally, they leverage a VLM, specifically LLaVA-13B with CP, to perform image-based scenario captioning, enhancing scene understanding through natural language descriptions.
-Zheng et al.~\cite{zheng2024large} introduce a context-aware motion prediction framework using VLMs.
-They employ GPT-4V to extract traffic context from a \textit{transportation context map}.
+Additionally, they leverage a \gls{vlm}, specifically LLaVA-13B with \gls{cp}, to perform image-based scenario captioning, enhancing scene understanding through natural language descriptions. \revB{ConnectGPT~\cite{tong2024connectgpt} leverages \glspl{vlm} to generate standardized Cooperative Intelligent Transport Systems (C-ITS) messages for Connected and Automated Vehicles.
+GPT-4 is used to interpret infrastructure camera images, generate C-ITS messages, with validation conducted on a small curated set of highway images, including samples originating from the Road Damage Dataset (RDD)~\cite{maeda2018road}.}

+Zheng et al.~\cite{zheng2024large} introduce a context-aware motion prediction framework using \glspl{vlm}.
+They employ GPT-4V to extract traffic context from a transportation context map.
 They combine vector map data and historical trajectories, and feed the generated scenario description into a motion transformer to improve trajectory prediction.